-Located off the coast of Queensland, and along the Great Barrier Reef, the Whitsundays are a chain of 74 islands that are the Australian version of paradise.
-With spectacularly beautiful beaches, an abundance of wildlife, and waters that are a shade of blue that are found nowhere else, this is a place that visitors will never want to leave.
-The diving and snorkeling are practically unmatched and the scenery is breathtakingly beautiful.
+Located off the coast of Queensland—not far from the Great Barrier Reef—the Whitsundays are a chain of 74 islands that are the Australian version of paradise.
+With spectacularly beautiful beaches, an abundance of wildlife, and waters that are a shade of blue that isn't found anywhere else on Earth, this is a place that visitors will never want to leave.
+The diving and snorkeling are practically unmatched and the scenery is simply awe inspiring.

-Setting out from Airlie Beach, the "gateway to the Whitsundays," you'll find plenty of sailing ships that offer everything from single-day escapes to three-day adventures that take you into the heart of this amazing place.
+Setting out from Airlie Beach, the so-called "gateway to the Whitsundays," you'll find plenty of sailing ships that offer everything from single-day escapes to three-day adventures on the open ocean.
 Visit Sailing-Whitsundays.com to sort through all of the choices.

 Zanzibar Island, Tanzania

 A visit to Zanzibar is a perfect extension after finishing up a Tanzanian safari or as a destination in its own right.
-Sailing options include single day outings or week-long excursions, with Intrepid Travel offering one of the most affordable and full-featured options, including a seven-day journey aboard a modern catamaran that is both active and restful.
+Sailing options include single day outings or week-long excursions, with Intrepid Travel offering one of the most affordable and full-featured options, including a seven-day journey aboard a modern catamaran that somehow manages to be both active and restful at the same time.

 The Greek Isles

-Options for sailing out of Athens or Mykonos abound, with opportunities to travel for just a day or two or more than a week.
+Options for sailing out of Athens or Mykonos abound, with opportunities to travel for just a day or two or more than a week if your schedule permits.
 You'll find affordable options for Greek Islands excursion from G Adventures, with more upscale offerings coming from National Geographic Expeditions.

 The Adriatic Coast, Croatia

 In a country filled with opportunities for adventure, Croatia's Adriatic Coast just might be the most breathtakingly beautiful destination of them all.
-With more than 1100 miles of coastline, not to mention an equal number of islands to explore, Croatia has seemingly endless miles of beaches and crystal clear waters to snorkel and dive.
-And when you want to escape the hustle and bustle of the vibrant Croatian cities, try sailing into some of the remote fishing villages that can be found in the numerous hidden lagoons that line the shore.
+With more than 1100 miles of coastline, not to mention a dizzying number of islands to explore, Croatia has seemingly endless miles of beaches and crystal clear waters to snorkel and dive.
+And when you want to escape the hustle and bustle of the vibrant Croatian cities, try sailing into some of the remote fishing villages that can be found in the numerous hidden lagoons that dot the shore.

 If you're looking for a truly active escape while sailing the Croatian Coast, try REI Adventure's Croatia Island Hopper tour.
-This trip not only mixes great sailing and snorkeling opportunities, it also gives travelers the chance to hiking, cycling, paddle boarding, and kayaking too.
-You'll also get the chance to tour the UNESCO heritage site of Dubrovnik, while enjoying local food and wines too.
+This trip not only mixes great sailing and snorkeling opportunities, it also gives travelers the chance to go hiking, cycling, paddle boarding, and kayaking too.
+You'll also have the opportunity to tour the UNESCO heritage site of Dubrovnik, while enjoying local food and wines while en route.

 The Bay of Islands, New Zealand

-New Zealand has long had a rich sailing culture, which in part is due to its amazing coastlines which offer epic scenery and plenty of places to explore.
+New Zealand has long had a rich sailing culture, which is due in large part to its amazing coastlines which offer epic scenery and plenty of places to explore.
 Nowhere is this more evident than in the Bay of Islands, a place that has launched countless sailing adventures.

 The Bay is the perfect spot to go sea kayaking or fishing, but it is especially well known for its diverse wildlife.
-While there, you'll have the opportunity to spot penguins, whales, and dolphins.
-You can even go ashore on one of the 144 islands to hike in a place that is virtually untouched by man.
+Seagoing travelers can spot penguins, whales, and dolphins all in a relatively small area.
+And when they're ready to spend some time on dry land, they can go ashore one any one of the 144 islands from which the bay gets is name.
+There, they'll have the chance to walk in pristine environments that are virtually untouched by man.